العربية :يمكنك قراءة هذا المقال باللغة

 So you don’t want to be in that difficult situation as the teacher.
 When we issue you with a CELTA certificate or I should say issue you with a grade, we are saying to the world that you can teach pretty well in every country that accepts CELTA and so your English level must be very high.

 If English is not your mother tongue, this is the level you should be aiming for.
 So if you are at a lower level at the moment, get working on your English, maybe you need to take some more courses, maybe an IELTS preparation.
-And you know, there’s lots of free material on the Cambridge website that you can use to help prepare yourself and ideally take a course that would be great to update your English and bring up the level.
+And you know, there’s lots of free material on the Cambridge website that you can use to help prepare yourself for the CELTA course and ideally take a course that would be great to update your English and bring up the level.
 Because if we accept you with a B2, it’s 90 plus percent sure that you’ll fail because of writing and speaking, so it would be very dishonest of a center to take your money when they know that you’re B2.
 So just work on yourself.